 Credit risk is the risk that the counterparty to a financial instrument will cause a financial loss for the Company by failing to discharge its obligations.
-Credit risk arises from cash and trade and other receivables.
+Credit risk arises from cash and receivables.
 Cash are deposited in highly rated corporations and the credit risk associated with these deposits is low.